Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             the utr length for comparing TSS and sORF.
 The default number is 300.
       --min_length MIN_LENGTH, -lm MIN_LENGTH
-                            Please assign the minium length of sORF.
+                            Please assign the minimum length of sORF.
 It will classify sORF candidates based on the value.
 Default is 30.
       --max_length MAX_LENGTH, -lM MAX_LENGTH
-                            Please assign the maxium length of sORF.
+                            Please assign the maximum length of sORF.
 It will classify sORF candidates based on the value.
 Default is 500.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER